ppizarror/github-homework-downloader/readme.content.md

 6    Paul Stephenson    true    true
 ```

-Then add user file and organization link to <a href="https://github.com/ppizarror/github-homework-downloader/blob/master/config.json">config.json</a>.
+Then add user file and organization link to <a href="https://github.com/ppizarror/github-homework-downloader/blob/master/config.json">config.json</a>

-Finally execute script ```main.py``` and write the homework name to create a webpage containing the list of users and dowload links.
+Finally execute script ```main.py``` and write the homework name to create a webpage containing the list of users and dowload links

 ## To do
 - <strike>Add support to several langs</strike> <i>(02/09/17)</i>.